Learning About Breathing Support in the ICU

 Patient with ventilator, in hospital bed

-An intensive care unit (ICU) is a part of the hospital where very sick people get care.
+An ICU is a part of the hospital where very sick people get care.
 One reason a person might be in an ICU is for trouble breathing.
 The ICU has special equipment to help people breathe.
 The doctor may use different equipment depending on how hard it is for the person to breathe.

-• A ventilator is a machine that breathes for a person while the lungs are healing.
-It sends oxygen or air into the lungs through a thin tube and allows carbon dioxide to escape.
+• A ventilator is a machine that breathes for a person.
+It sends oxygen and air into the lungs through a thin tube and allows carbon dioxide to escape.
 The tube is placed in the windpipe through the nose or mouth.
-If the person needs the ventilator for a long period of time, the surgeon may place the tube in an opening made directly into the windpipe through the neck.
-This is called a tracheostomy, or "trach" (say "trayk") tube.
-The tube is placed in the opening.
+If the person needs the ventilator for a long period of time, a tube is placed in an opening made directly into the windpipe through the neck.
+This is called a tracheostomy, or "trach" (say "trayk"), tube.

-• A continuous positive airway pressure (CPAP) machine may be used when a ventilator isn't needed.
-It gently pushes oxygen or air into the lungs through a mask over the nose or mouth.
+• A continuous positive airway pressure (CPAP)machine may be used when a ventilator isn't needed.
+It gently pushes oxygen and air into the lungs through a mask over the nose and mouth.
 People can breathe on their own with this extra help.

-• A nasal cannula is a device with two prongs that are placed in the nostrils when a person just needs more oxygen.
+• A nasal cannula is a plastic tube with two prongs that are placed in the nostrils when a person just needs more oxygen.
 The oxygen goes through the tubes and into the nostrils.

 • Oxygen may also be given through a mask.
 Oxygen flows through a tube and into a mask that is placed over the nose and mouth.

 The equipment that helps a person breathe may need to be adjusted a lot.
-If you have questions about breathing support, ICU staff can help explain the different types of equipment and how they work.
+If you have questions about breathing support, the care team can help explain the different types of equipment and how they work.

-• A heart monitor has a sensor that attaches to the chest to track heart rate.
+• A heart monitor has a sensor that attaches to the chest to track heart rate and rhythm.

 • A pulse oximeter clips to the end of the finger.
 It measures how much oxygen is in the blood.

 • An arterial line is a thin, flexible tube that is placed into an artery.
 This line is usually placed in the wrist or groin.
-It can take blood samples to measure the oxygen and carbon dioxide in the blood.
-(It can also measure blood pressure.)
+Blood samples can be taken to measure the oxygen and carbon dioxide in the blood.
+The arterial line can also measure blood pressure.

 What can you expect in the ICU?

 Over time, people in the ICU may not need as much breathing support.
-As a person gets stronger, the doctor may move (or wean) him or her from a ventilator to a CPAP machine, then to a mask or nasal cannula with oxygen, and finally to breathing without the need for help.
+As a person gets stronger, the doctor may move (or wean) them from a ventilator to a CPAP machine, then to a mask or nasal cannula with oxygen, and finally to breathing without the need for help.
+The tubes from the machines supply air and oxygen.

 Ventilators and other equipment have alarms that alert the care team to any sudden changes.
 Often an alarm is not a reason for concern, but the care team may come in and check an alarm.
-If you have questions about any alarms, you can ask an ICU staff member.
+If you have questions about any alarms, you can ask the care team.

 Author: Ignite Healthwise, LLC Staff